Coronavirus information (updated 25th April, 2022)

 Graduating in absence

 Congregations will continue for those who wish to take their degree in absence.
-If you choose to graduate in absence – or have already done so – you cannot have your degree conferred again, but the option remains to celebrate your degree with guests in a Senate House ceremony at a future date that will be as close as possible to in-person graduation.
+If you have already graduated in absence the option remains to celebrate your degree with guests in a Senate House ceremony at a future date that will be as close as possible to in-person graduation.

 Further information on how to register to graduate in absence can be found on the ‘registering to graduate‘ page.